Published On April 29, 2022Digital transformation is the adoption or integration of technology to improve business processes.

 Now that you’ve laid a solid foundation for a successful digital transformation (steps 1 and 2), you’re ready to build a future-ready central repository where your team can access and collaborate on digital information (step 3).
 You’re also closer to the next steps of workflow automation and unlocking your information, so your team will be able to streamline business processes and glean valuable insights from your data.

-If you weren’t able to attend Part 1 of our AIIM webinar series, From Paper to Digital: The Digital Transformation Journey, you can watch the on-demand version.
+If you weren’t able to attend our two-part AIIM webinar series, From Paper to Digital: The Digital Transformation Journey, you can watch Part 1 on-demand and Part 2 on-demand now.

 *Research by Economist Impact, supported by Iron Mountain